Triple H: Intercontinental Champion (1995–1997)

 After being highly promoted in the first few months after his debut, his career stalled during 1996, starting off with a feud with Duke "The Dumpster" Droese following a loss during the Free for All at 1996 Royal Rumble.
 Up until that event, his angle included appearing on television each week with a different female valet (which included Playboy Playmates Shae Marks and Tylyn John).
 It was during this time that Helmsley suffered his first loss in singles competition in WWF, against Bret Hart on the March 4 episode of Raw.
-Sable would become Helmsley's valet at WrestleMania XII on March 31 and after his loss to The Ultimate Warrior, as part of the storyline, he took his aggressions out on her.
+Sable would become Helmsley's valet at WrestleMania XII on March 31 and after his loss to Ultimate Warrior, as part of the storyline, he took his aggressions out on her.
 The debuting Marc Mero (her real-life husband) came to her rescue, starting a feud between the two wrestlers.

 On June 1, 1996, Hunter appeared on an episode of Superstars in a match against Marty Garner.
 When he attempted to perform the Pedigree, Garner mistook the maneuver for a double underhook suplex and tried to jump up with the move, causing him to land squarely on top of his head and suffer neck damage.
 Garner reportedly sued the WWF, eventually settling out of court.
 However, in 2020, Garner affirmed there was no lawsuit.

 He was known backstage as a member of The Kliq (alongside Shawn Michaels, Kevin Nash, Sean Waltman, and Scott Hall), a group known for influencing Vince McMahon and the WWF creative team.
 It is widely believed that he was scheduled to win the 1996 King of the Ring tournament, but the victory was instead awarded to Stone Cold Steve Austin after the "Curtain Call" incident at Madison Square Garden, in which the Kliq members openly broke character in front of fans after a match to say goodbye to the departing Nash and Hall.
 Despite the punishment, Helmsley did have success following the incident.
 Mr. Perfect became his manager and he won the Intercontinental Championship for the first time on October 21 by defeating Marc Mero.
 When Mr. Perfect left the WWF, his departure was explained to be a result of Helmsley turning his back on his manager as soon as he won the Intercontinental Championship.
 Helmsley held the title for nearly four months before dropping it to Rocky Maivia on Thursday Raw Thursday, a special episode of Raw that aired on February 13, 1997.
 For a very brief time, Helmsley was accompanied by Mr. Hughes, who was his storyline bodyguard reminiscent of Ted DiBiase and Virgil.
 After losing the title, he feuded with Goldust, defeating him on March 23 at WrestleMania 13.
 During their feud, Chyna debuted as his new bodyguard.